ChrisP1118/PreventPwnedPasswords/docs/index.md

+---
+title:      "Prevent Pwned Passwords"
+subtitle:   "A Chrome extension to help you avoid compromised passwords"
+---

 # Prevent Pwned Passwords

 Prevent Pwned Passwords is a Chrome extension that helps make sure you don't use any password that's known to have been part of a data breach.